oliora/oliora.github.io/_posts/2023-08-07-Optimizing-auto-vectorized-code.md

 ![Benchmark results for Intel Xeon](/img/2023-08-06/2-intel-icelake-aws-long.png)

 Notes:
-1. Same as for null-terminated input: when the input size is bigger than the cache size then there is a significant slowdown for all vectorized algorithms and they show more similar performance.
+1. Same as for the null-terminated input: when the input size is bigger than the cache size then there is a significant slowdown for all vectorized algorithms and they show less diffference in speed except for `manualVecStrlen`.
+The're still significantly faster than non-vectorized solutions
+2. `manualVecStrlen` become slower than `manualVec` on every step size

 # Conclusion

-1. (Not surprizingly) manual vectorization produces a faster code than automatic vectorization by a factor of 1.3-4 for the same step size
+1. (Not surprizingly) the manually vectorized code is faster than the original auto-vectorized code (`autoVec_64_Orig`) by 1.35x-1.9x depending on platform and manually vectorized code step size.
 2. When input is larger than the cache size then vectorized algorithms become bound by the RAM reading speed and show similar performance
 3. Non-vectorized algorithms perform worse than vectorized ones by a factor of 10-60 when input fits into the cache and by a factor of 10-20 when input does not fit into the cache.
 Performance of this algorithms does not depend on the input size because they're never bound by the RAM reading speed
-4. (Not surprizingly) It's possible to achieve better performance if size of the input is known in advance, the win is between 10 and 80%.
+4. In all but one scenarios better performance (by 1.19x-1.86x) was achieved if size of the input is known in advance.
 The implementation is also less complex in this case.
 5. The best step size for my manually vectorized implementation is between 256 and 1024
 6. AMD EPYC and Intel Xeon show similar relative performance of different implementations.
 AMD platform shows better absolute proformance but this may be simply attributed to the fact that Intel machine is an AWS instance with unknown memory setup
 7. GCC/C++ compilers are spectacularly creative with auto-vectorization
 8. Auto-vectorization as many other types of compiler optimizations is fragile.
 E.g. innocently looking change of a variable type has decreased performance by a factor of 2
 9. Using intrinsics instead of assembler is handy.
 It allows to concentrate on algorithm vectorization itself and delegate to the compiler the low-level machinery like register assignment and (hopefully optimal) instruction reordering

 # Future work